Computation of Scattering Matrices and their Derivatives for Waveguides: Calculating the scattering matrix

-This projection $P,$ acting on modes $j \in \mathbb{N} \backslash J$ and sending the rest to $0,$ is vital.
-The reason for this is because, on one hand, the Neumann to Dirichlet map on $E,$ only acts on the boundary data of square integrable functions, thus we must project out the non square integrable modes of any such generalised eigenfunction beforehand.
-It is only in this context that $D(0)^{-1}$ is a Neumann to Dirichlet map for $(\Delta-\lambda)$ on $E$ \\ \\ Now observe that the internal domain $X$ and the external domain (or ends) $E$ share a common boundary $\Gamma$.
-This means that, for any generalised eigenfunction defined on $M$, the action of the Neumann to Dirichlet map calculated on $X$ composed with $P$ and the Neumann to Dirichlet map calculated on $E$ should coincide.\\ \\
+Now observe that the internal domain $X$ and the external domain (or ends) $E$ share a common boundary $\Gamma$.
+This means that, for any generalised eigenfunction defined on $M$, the action of the Neumann to Dirichlet map calculated on $X$ composed with $P$ and the Neumann to Dirichlet map calculated on $E$ should coincide.\\ \\ Set